Wild Animals in Travelling Circuses (Scotland) Act 2018

-The Wild Animals and Circuses (Wales) Act 2020 (asp 3) is an act of the Scottish Parliament, which bans circuses from using wild animals.
+The Wild Animals and Circuses (Scotland) Act 2020 (asp 3) is an act of the Scottish Parliament, which bans circuses from using wild animals.

 Background

 Wild animals had been a feature of travelling circuses in the United Kingdom since the birth of the modern circus.
 Wild animals were hunted and captured in the colonies on an increasing scale in the second half of the nineteenth century with high mortality rates for the animals Some researchers have concluded that the species of non-domesticated animals commonly kept in circuses appear the least suited to a circus life on a wide variety of metrics.

 From 2006, the RSPCA had been campaigning for circus animals to be banned, since the passage of the Animal Welfare Act 2006, which did not explicitly banning wild animals from being used in circuses instead leaving this to regulations through secondary legislation that was not laid before Parliament before the 2010 general election.

 There had been no travelling circuses based in Scotland for many years.

 Originally, MSPs raised concerns with the bill, including a lack of definitions, but it was voted through to the next stage.
 The amended bill was passed unanimously.
 The Scottish Parliament was the first legislature of the UK to ban the use of wild animals in circus performances.